 DISCLAIMER: THERE ARE AFFILIATE LINKS IN THIS POST.
 THIS MEANS THAT AT NO COST TO YOU, I WILL RECEIVE A SMALL COMMISSION IF YOU PURCHASE THROUGH MY LINK.

-If you don’t have any plan to use the pressure washer for the next couple of months (very likely if the winter is coming), you should take some necessary steps to store it properly.
+If you don’t have any plan to use the pressure washer for the next couple of months (very likely if the winter is coming), you should take some necessary steps to store your pressure washer properly.

-Winterizing a pressure washer doesn’t involve too many steps, and nothing is complicated or expensive or time-consuming here.
+Winterizing a pressure washer doesn’t involve too many steps, and nothing is complicated, expensive, or time-consuming here.

-Bear with me as I’m going to elaborately describe the steps on how to winterize a pressure washer.
+Bear with me as I will elaborately describe the steps to winterize a pressure washer.